leonard-ibeh/leonard-ibeh/README.md

 - 🌱 I am consistently exploring and mastering new technologies. **ReactJs, Nodejs**

-- 👨‍💻 All of my projects are available at [https://github.com/leonard-ibeh](https://github.com/leonard-ibeh)
+- 👨‍💻 You can access my compilation of projects at [https://github.com/leonard-ibeh](https://github.com/leonard-ibeh)

 - 📫 How to reach me **mrleonardibeh@gmail.com**